 For: Businesses with a physical location

 Business interruption or business income insurance covers a potential loss of income if your company has to shut down for whatever reason.
-For example, a storm hits and your pet store is flooded.
+For example, a storm hits and your pet spa is flooded.
 You have to shut down and rebuild your business facility.
 Unless you wash the pets in your own sink, you can’t do business, and you’ll lose income in that time that your business is out of commission.

 This generally only applies to those businesses with a physical location, who would have to shut down all operations in the case of a disaster.
 If you have an online side hustle, you likely won’t need business interruption insurance.
 If a disaster hits your computer or equipment, you likely will only have a day or two of lost income until you can get that equipment fixed.
 (Plus, you can always work in the library!)
 In this case, you’d instead need property insurance to cover the actual repairs of your computer.